Inside: thinking of bringing your toddler to a wedding? These essential tips will help make your life easier the day of.

 3 Life-Changing Tips for Taking a Toddler to a Wedding

 1. Paint the Picture

-For about a week leading up to our trip for the wedding, I would describe to Harper what we were going to be doing.
-I would say simple things like “In a couple days we’re all going to a fun party” or “Harper is going to wear this pretty dress to the party.”
+For about a week leading up to our trip for the wedding, I would describe to my 20 month old what we were going to be doing at the wedding.